-I am the author of the book "Logizomai: A Reasonable Faith in an Unreasonable World" and also of the book "The Death of Death and the Death of Christ: Engaging the Culture of Death With the Gospel of Christ," and "Knox's Colleague: The Life and Catechisms of John Craig."
+I am the author of three books, "Logizomai: A Reasonable Faith in an Unreasonable World," "The Death of Death: Engaging the Culture of Death with the Gospel of Christ," and "Knox's Colleague: The Life and Catechisms of John Craig."

-I have been married since July 2006 and have a son named Elijah and a daughter named Evangeline.
+been married since July 2006 and have two children; a son named Elijah and a daughter named Evangeline.